feliperech/feliperech/README.md

 <h3 align="center"> About me: </h3>

-👨‍🎓 • Graduated in Electrical Engineer from State University of Maringá, 2022
+👨‍🎓 • Graduated in Electrical Engineer from State University of Maringá in 2022

 🎓 • Postgraduate student in Java Development (in progress since March, 2023)